Where to Find the Best Burgers in Houston Right Now

 The OG Burger at Trill Burgers

 No Houston burger restaurant has attracted more national attention than rapper Bun B’s Trill Burgers (duh).
 The smashburger hot spot has become a sensation through its pop-ups across the country, and it was even named the nation’s best burger by ABC’s Good Morning America.
-In June 2023, Trill Burgers opened its first brick-and-mortar in Montrose, in the former home of a James Coney Island.
-We recommend the OG Burger, an extra-crispy marvel that comes topped with pickles, caramelized onions, American cheese, and Bun B’s super-secret Trill sauce.
+In June 2023, Trill Burgers opened its first brick-and-mortar in Montrose, in the former home of a James Coney Island, and has since opened in Spring, too.
+Grab the OG Burger, an extra-crispy marvel topped with pickles, caramelized onions, American cheese, and Bun B’s super-secret Trill sauce.

 The Chito Burger at Umbrella Fellas